atharefaridi/atharefaridi/README.md

 ## :bulb: The One-liner
 "The secret of walking on water is, knowing where the stones are …!"

-## 🤝 Connect with Me
-I am always excited to connect with like-minded professionals and explore new opportunities.
-Whether you need an Application Architect or Full-stack development for your next big project, a digital marketing strategist to boost your online presence, or a consultant to streamline your startup’s onboarding process, I am here to help.

 📫 Feel free to reach me at:
 - **Email:** atharfaridi@outlook.com | atharrazafaridi@gmail.com